EleutherAI/website/content-blog/weak-to-strong.md

 We show results above for three kinds of experiment with these, all of which perform poorly compared to vanilla weak-to-strong training.
 The probe experiments produce poor results on many datasets, while occasionally outperforming the strong student on others.

+Note that the first graph cuts off some datapoints which had extremely low PGRs.

 ### Probe predictions

 In these experiments we fit probes to the strong model's activations on the strong training set, then evaluate them on the test set.